Interest Talks

 A Gaijin in Japan

-Follow the exploits of me, a Gaijin (foreign person) during my frequent trips to Japan for business and holiday purposes.
+Follow the exploits of me, a Gaijin (foreign person) during my frequent trips to Japan on business and holiday purposes.
 Gain insights into the ways of life of ordinary working Japanese ("salary man") in the Land of the Rising Sun, through amusing but valuable accounts of his experiences.